 CE Experimental Research Products

-This page provides an introduction to special tabulation tables being developed by the Consumer Expenditure Survey Division.
-New research will be added and updated periodically.
+This page provides an introduction to special tabulation tables and other experimental products being developed by the Consumer Expenditure Survey Division.
+New research products will be added and updated periodically.

-Information on this page includes the All Consumer Unit Prepublication Table (All CU Prepublication MVP), new cross-tabulated tables with higher incomes, the 2014 Higher Income Table which expanded the top income range to $200,000 and over, a Generational Table that sorts expenditures by generation/cohorts, and information on how to get the most from the CE published and prepublication tables, and the experimental New Jersey State weight public-use microdata files.
+Information on this page includes the All Consumer Unit Prepublication Table (All CU Prepublication MVP), new cross-tabulated tables with higher incomes, the 2014 Higher Income Table which expanded the top income range to $200,000 and over, a Generational Table that sorts expenditures by generation/cohorts, information on how to get the most from the CE published and prepublication tables, and the experimental New Jersey State weight public-use microdata files.

 Note that the 2014 through mid-2016 Generational tables were research work, and had not been produced using BLS production methods and standards.
 The 2016 annual Generational table is now included in the standard tables.